netxms/netxms-doc/admin/network-discovery.rst

 General
 -------

-In this section, you can choose network discovery mode, set default SNMP community string and chose if source node of :term:`SNMP Trap` should be used for discovery.
+In this section, you can choose network discovery mode, chose if source node of :term:`SNMP Trap` or syslog source address should be used for discovery.

 Filter
 ------